Bronx River Houses

 Bronx River Houses is a low-income public housing project in the Soundview section of the Bronx, New York City.
 It consists of nine buildings with 1,260 apartments.
 Completed February 28, 1951, the 13.94 acre Bronx development is bordered by East 174th Street, Harrod, and Bronx River Avenues.
 Bronx River Houses is home to 3,025 residents.
 The project is patrolled by P.S.A.
 8 located at 2794 Randall Avenue in the Throgs Neck section of the Bronx.

-Bronx River Addition comprises two senior-only buildings, 6 and 12 stories tall with 225 apartments.
+Bronx River Addition comprises two senior-only buildings, 6 (Building XII) and 14 (Building XI) stories tall with 225 apartments.
 Completed February 28, 1966, the 1.43 acre Bronx development is bordered by East 172nd and East 174th Streets and Manor and Harrod Avenues.
 Bronx River Addition is home to 234 residents.

 History

-Bronx River Houses was built to provide temporary housing to working-class families.
-After a few years, crime and urban decay began to plague the development as more generationally poor families moved in.
-This eventually had an effect on the surrounding community and led to white flight and abandonment.
-Violent crime remains a serious problem in the Bronx River Houses and the surrounding community.

-Until the late 1990s, the Bronx River Houses served as the worldwide ground zero for Hip-Hop culture.
-In the mid-1990s, the Giuliani administration used the NYPD to drive the drug gangs out of the houses.
-The Bronx River Houses were the first housing projects in the country to be put under 24-hour police watch and have their common areas redesigned so that the entire housing project would be watched by cameras.
-Famous Hip-Hop musicians from the Bronx River Houses include Afrika Bambaataa, DJ Jazzy Jay, Martin Cofield, Sean Perry, Afrika Islam, Jamall Moss, the Soul Sonic Force, Uptown's Greatest, Kylik Clark "Alleymatill", Edwin Brown Jr (RIP aka Duardo aka Neph aka Special Ed...
-Brodie 4 Ever...), Eshawn Hall (DJ Mista Smoke) and Kareem Kennedo (NY$) Kill Bill Gang.
-DJ Red Alert also got his start in the Bronx River Houses.

-Demographics

-Tenants are mostly African American, Dominican and Puerto Rican although there are also Asian, Mexican and Ecuadorian tenants.
+Before construction of the Bronx River Houses, the 13.94-acre site was largely undeveloped; the National Park Service classifies it as semi-vacant land.
+A New York City Housing Authority archival photograph from May 1948 shows an Esso service station on the property shortly before the site was cleared for construction.
+The state-funded development was designed by architect William I. Hohauser and landscape architect Leo A. Novick and was completed on February 28, 1951.
+Its nine 14-story buildings were arranged in a park-like setting as an example of the high-rise public housing design that expanded throughout New York City after World War II.In 1966, NYCHA completed the Bronx River Addition, a separate state-funded development designed as housing for senior residents.

+The development's musical history predates hip-hop.
+During the early 1960s, several members of The Chiffons lived at Bronx River Houses and attended nearby James Monroe High School.
+Songwriter Ronnie Mack, who also lived at the development, worked with the group and wrote their 1963 number-one single “He's So Fine.”

+During the 1970s, Bronx River Houses became one of the central sites in the development of hip hop.
+Resident Afrika Bambaataa organized parties and gatherings at the development's community center, where DJs, MCs, breakdancers and graffiti artists gathered during the culture's formative years.
+Bambaataa also organized the Bronx River Organization, which later evolved into the Universal Zulu Nation.
+The organization sought to redirect young people away from gang involvement and toward music, dance and other community activities.
+The Bronx River Community Center became an important venue for early hip-hop performances and meetings and drew artists and participants from across the Bronx.